VDA5050/VDA5050/VDA5050_EN.md

 This might happen, if the master control sends the order again, because the status message came too late and the master control could not verify that the first order was received.

 ### 6.6.5 Maps

 To ensure consistent navigation among different types of AGV, the position is always specified in reference to the local map coordinate system (see Figure 10).
 For the differentiation between different levels a unique mapId is used.
 The map coordinate system is to be specified as a right-handed coordinate system with the z-axis pointing skywards.
 A positive rotation therefore is to be understood as a counterclockwise rotation.
 The vehicle coordinate system is also specified as a right-handed coordinate system with the x-axis pointing in the forward direction of the vehicle and the z-axis pointing upward.
-The vehicle reference point is defined as (0,0,0) in the vehicle reference frame.
+The vehicle reference point is defined as (0,0,0) in the vehicle reference frame, unless specified otherwise.
 This is in accordance with chapter 2.11 in DIN ISO 8855.

 ![Figure 10 Coordinate system with sample AGV and orientation](./assets/coordinate_system_vehicle_orientation.png)